United Railways and Electric Company

+In May 1893, a three-stop elevated structure was opened over Guilford Avenue to carry streetcars over the Northern Central Railway.
+The viaduct spanned eight blocks and was discontinued in 1950.

 In 1900, the company built the Power Plant in Baltimore's Inner Harbor to provide electrical power to the system.
 The system suffered extensive damage during the Great Baltimore Fire of 1904, but the company rebuilt under the supervision of its president, John Mifflin Hood.

 United Railways declared bankruptcy in 1933.
 The company was reorganized in 1935 as the Baltimore Transit Company.
 In 1970 the transit company was absorbed into the Maryland Transit Administration, a public agency.

 List of streetcar lines

 The date that the line was replaced with a bus or abandoned (the day after the last full day of streetcar operation) is shown.